Dalmirog-zz/OctoPosh/CONTRIBUTING.md

 The source code of the wiki is split between 2 sources:

 1) Each cmdlet's help page under the `Cmdlets` section is programmatically generated from the output of `Get-Help -name CmdletName`.
-So if you want to submit a fix to that, It'll be the same as submitting changes to the built-in module help.
+So if you want to submit a fix to that, you'll need to make the changes to the XML comment help in the `[cmdletname].cs` file.
+The changes will be reflected in the wiki during the next build.

-2) The `Getting Started`,`Advanced Usage` and `Release Notes` sections are raw markdown files under `[ProjectRoot]/docs`
+2) The `Getting Started`,`Advanced Usage` and `Release Notes` sections are raw markdown files under `[ProjectRoot]/docs` that you can edit manually.
+Those changes will be reflected as soon as the PR is merged to master.

 ## Setting up the development environment